Skip to content

 9. Click Continue to finish.

-10. To use Vocal Shortcuts, speak a phrase to perform the action associated with it.
+11. To use Vocal Shortcuts, just say one of your phrases to perform the action associated with it.

 Before and after